 How difficult is it to get in?

-The ratio of applicants to places is normally about 2:1 at all entry points although last year it was nearer 3:1 in both Reception and Year 7.
+The ratio of applicants to places is normally about 2.5:1 at all entry points although it can be higher at the Nursery and Pre-Prep.

 Do you have to be academically outstanding to come to The Perse?